FGRibreau/node-request-retry/README.md

 ## How to define your own delay strategy

-A delay strategy let you specify how long request-retry should wait before trying again the request
+A delay strategy let you specify how long request-retry should wait before trying again the request.
+The default behavior is to use an exponential backoff algorithm.

 ```javascript
 /**